 - In 4-bit quantization, each weight uses around 4 bits of memory

-Quantization does something similar with model weights.
 The model does not always need every tiny decimal detail of every weight to generate useful answers.
-By storing approximate values, we can make the model smaller and faster.
+By storing approximate values, we can make the model smaller and, in some cases, faster.

 Why does quantization help?